luciddreamz/laravel/readme.md

 and the `SESSION_DRIVER` is set to use the local file system for storage.
 Feel free to update these settings in `.openshift/.env`.

+### Laravel Migrations ###
+When the application is pushed to OpenShift, `php artisan migrate --force` is automatically executed.

 ### Composer ###
-When the application is pushed , `composer update` is automatically executed over the root directory.
-For more details see the OpenShift Docs.
+When the application is pushed, `composer install` is automatically executed over the root directory.
+See [PHP Markers](https://developers.openshift.com/en/php-markers.html) for more details on the 'use_composer' marker.

 ### 'Development' Mode ###
 When you develop your Laravel application in OpenShift, you can also enable the